pinarakyazi/CSIQ_objective/README.md

 # CSIQ_objective

-This software provides computations of the following objective metrics on the CSIQ database [1]:
+This software provides computations of the following objective metrics on the CSIQ image database [1]:
-MSE, SNR, PSNR, PSNR-HVS, PSNR-HVS-M, UQI, SSIM, MS-SSIM, M-SVD, QILV, IFC, VIF, VIFp, FSIM, IW-MSE, IW-PSNR, IW-SSIM, WSNR, VSNR.
+MSE, SNR, PSNR, PSNR-HVS, PSNR-HVS-M, UQI, SSIM, MS-SSIM, M-SVD, QILV, IFC, VIF, VIFp, FSIM, IW-MSE, IW-PSNR, IW-SSIM, WSNR, VSNR, DN.
 Codes are obtained from implementations within the references in the end of this document.

 The software also plots the results (1-DMOS) against subjective scores for comparison, and computes the